zamtools/ng-environments/README.md

-== ng-environments
+# ng-environments

 An AngularJS module that switches sets of environment variables depending on the browser address.

-=== Usage
+## Usage

-Source the ng-environments javascript file in your html.
+Source `angularjs` and `ng-environments` javascript files in your html.

-Add ng-environments to the list of dependencies in your main module.
+Add `ng-environments` to the list of dependencies in your main module.
 ```
 var app = angular.module('App', ['ng-environments'])
 ```